davidezorzenon/Hadamard_product_counters/README.md

 }
 ```

+An example showing how to use the functions to solve an optimal-control problem for timed event graphs with resource sharing can be found in `mainHadamard.cpp`.
+The example is taken from [[1]](#1).
+Other examples are documented in the technical report [[2]](#2).

+## References

+<a id="1">[1]</a>
+Zorzenon D., Schafaschek G., Moradi S., Tirpák D., Hardouin L., Raisch J. (2022).
+Implementation of procedures for optimal control of timed event graphs with resource sharing.
+Sumbitted to the 16th IFAC Workshop on Discrete Event Systems.

+<a id="2">[2]</a>
+Zorzenon D., Schafaschek G., Moradi S., Tirpák D., Hardouin L., Raisch J. (2022).
-Other examples are documented in the technical report *The Hadamard product, its residual, and its dual residual in the dioid of counters: algorithms and implementation in C++*, available on [arxiv](https://arxiv.org/).
+The Hadamard product, its residual, and its dual residual in the dioid of counters: algorithms and implementation in C++.
+Submitted to arxiv.